Wine now or savour later

 Pinot noir and shiraz can be delicious when young and fruity, but with age these can mellow, the tannins soften, and develop a beautiful purple, then earthy red hue.

-Sangiovese bottles are a lovely match for your pizza right now, but can get even better with a few more years.
+Sangiovese is a lovely match for your pizza right now but can get even better with a few more years.